-Mario Gagliardi is an award-winning designer and thought leader.
+Mario Gagliardi is an award-winning designer, strategist and thought leader.
 With a cross-disciplinary perspective, Mario works in the areas of product design, interactive design, architectural design, branding and strategy.

 After working as product designer at Philips in the Netherlands, he designed luxury home decor for prestigious department stores such as Takashimaya (Japan) and Bergdorf Goodman (USA).